20 Tourist-Approved Hotspots to Check Out in Portland On Your Oregon Road Trip

 Before setting out on your evening plans, be sure to snap the requisite picture of the Portland Oregon White Stag Sign, one of the city’s most iconic landmarks.

-None of the attractions in Old Town Chinatown charms more than Lan Su Garden.
-Designed to mimic the gardens in the Chinese city of Suzhou during the Ming Dynasty, this landmark is a must-see for anyone looking for tranquility in the heart of Oregon’s state capital.
+None of the attractions in Old Town Chinatown charmed me more than Lan Su Garden.
+This must-see landmark was designed to mimic the gardens in the Chinese city of Suzhou during the Ming Dynasty.
+For unique tranquility in the heart of Oregon’s state capital, this was one of my favorites.

 Lan Su Chinese Garden in Old Town Chinatown

-Cap off your visit to Lan Su Garden with tea at the nearby Red Robe Tea House.
-The authentic Chinese tea house serves tea in a traditional Gong Fu style.
-You can also sate your appetite on your tour with its delicious Cantonese and American-Chinese fusion cuisine.
+Cap off your visit with a tea at the Yun Shui Tea House.
+This authentic Chinese tea house serves over 20 different varieties of tea from around China and Taiwan in a traditional Gong Fu style with a gaiwan.
+Sate your appetite with delicious Chinese comfort food like wonton soup, congee, and chilled sesame mein.

 Tom McCall Waterfront Park

-Tom McCall Waterfront Park is at its most beautiful in spring.
-During the cherry blossom season, the atmosphere is chock-loaded with charm as the parkland’s cherry trees become blanketed in delicate pink blooms.
+As much as I love this area at any time of the year, Tom McCall Waterfront Park is, according to locals I spoke with, at its most beautiful in spring.
+During the cherry blossom season, the atmosphere is chock-full of charm as the parkland’s cherry trees become blanketed in delicate pink blooms.

-No area in the city center turns more heads than the Pearl District.
-Once a run-down warehouse district, the neighborhood is now one of the coolest places to shop & eat in Portland.
+No area in the city center turned my head more than the Pearl District.
+Once a run-down warehouse district, the neighborhood is now one of the coolest places to shop & eat in Portland—and one of my own favorites to spend time in whenever I’m passing through Portland.

 The streets of the Pearl District are jammed with boutique shops, galleries, cafes, restaurants, bars, and brewpubs.
-By day, you can explore its art galleries in between sips of craft coffee.
-In the evening, the neighborhood bursts with some of the city’s most popular nightlife options, from quaint wine bars to craft breweries.
+By day, we can explore its art galleries in between sips of craft coffee.
+In the evening, the neighborhood bursts with some of the city’s most popular nightlife options.
+I’ve jumped between everything from quaint wine bars to craft breweries here.

 Barista Coffee in Pearl District

-Craft beer lovers will find nirvana at the Deschutes Brewery & Public House.
-The popular bar & bistro offers a wealth of seasonal and experimental taps to satisfy the tastes of any beer drinker.
+Craft beer lovers will find nirvana at the Deschutes Brewery & Public House (210 NW 11th Ave).
+This popular bar & bistro offers a wealth of seasonal and experimental taps to satisfy the tastes of any beer drinker.
+My hoppy tastes jibe with their Resolution Krusher Hazy IPA, paired with pub favorites like mac & cheese or BBQ pulled pork, well, anything.

-With its two dozen taps and a menu of delicious pub snacks, the nearby Backwoods Brewing Company is one of Portland’s best breweries and another fantastic lunch destination for craft beer connoisseurs.
+With its two dozen taps and a menu of delicious pub snacks, the nearby Backwoods Brewing Company (231 NW 11th Ave) is another one of Portland’s best breweries and a fantastic lunch destination for craft beer connoisseurs.
+The Loaded BBQ Burger washed down with an Off Grid West Coast IPA gets my vote here.

 Salt & Straw